-In other words, the crop of borrowers in these areas tends to be poor compared with the more affluent borrowers living in the city.
+In other words, the crop of borrowers in these areas tends to be higher-risk compared with the more affluent borrowers living in the city.

 So while that home in the exurbs may appear to be a bargain, there’s a reason aside from the location alone; the heightened risk during a downturn.

 One should also factor in transportation costs to determine if it’s more affordable to buy outside of town.
-We all know gas isn’t cheap, even if it has come down in price in recent years.
+We all know gas isn’t cheap, even if it fluctuates in price.

-If You Have to Drive to Buy, Should You Wait?
+If You Have to Drive to Buy a Home, Should You Just Wait?

-But forget all the number crunching and just consider the climate.
-If you have to drive to someplace you had no intention of living in, do you think it’s the right time to buy?
+If you have to drive to someplace you had no intention of living in, do you think it’s the right time to buy a home?

-I’m not just talking about suburbs because there are plenty of great reasons to live in the burbs.
-I’m referring to places further out than you intended, that were perhaps only brought to your attention by your real estate agent.
+I’m referring to places further out than you intended, which were perhaps only brought to your attention by your real estate agent.

 Are home prices maybe just a tad too high?
 Is it more beneficial to pump the brakes and keep renting where you enjoy living and wait for a better opportunity to get in?

-But if you and the rest of them have a 1% down mortgage, it won’t take much for the first domino to fall.
+But if you and the rest of your neighbors have a 3% down mortgage, it won’t take much for the first domino to fall.